-With these mortality rates in mind, the annual death rate in the U.S. could increase anywhere from 9% to 14% year-over-year from 2019 to 2020, a drastic increase from the consistent 1.2% year-over-year increase from 2014 to 2019.
+With these mortality rates in mind, the annual death rate in the U.S. could increase anywhere from 9% to 14% year-overyear from 2019 to 2020, a drastic increase from the consistent 1.2% year-over-year increase from 2014 to 2019.
 [3, 4, 5] Beyond the overall death toll in the U.S., it is important to assess how this pandemic may impact individual citizens.
-When compared to other preventable causes of death (not including chronic conditions), the average individual's odds of dying from COVID-19 in 2020 exceeds that of any other unanticipated cause of death.
+When compared to other preventable causes of death (not including chronic conditions), the average individual's odds of dying

-The average U.S. citizen is over 10 times more likely to die from COVID-19 than in a motorvehicle crash in 2020, and approximately 36 times more likely to die from COVID-19 than from gun assault (See Figure 5 for individual odds of dying from preventable events in the U.S.).
+The average U.S. citizen is over 10 times more likely to die from COVID-19 than in a motor-vehicle crash in 2020, and approximately 36 times more likely to die from COVID-19 than from gun assault (See Figure 5 for individual odds of dying from preventable events in the U.S.).
 [6] These sobering statistics only emphasize how important it is that we properly resource hospitals, ensure timely delivery of PPE, and work toward effective medical interventions.